Basic income grant an opportunity for brands

 This amount is more than just financial assistance to unemployed South Africans, it could also be their doorway to a world of products, brands, services and aspirations they had never considered before.

-A person who earns R20 to R50 a day, doing odd jobs, is only thinking of their day-to-day struggles.
+Those who earn R20 to R50 a day, doing odd jobs, is only thinking of their day-to-day struggles.
 Do I have enough money to feed myself and my family?
 Can I afford some kerosene to keep the house warm?
 Do I have enough for the taxi ride home?
 They are thinking short-term, in the “now”.
-Tomorrow takes a back-seat because today is not guaranteed.
+Tomorrow takes a backseat because today is not guaranteed.

 But if they had enough to ensure today is taken care of, and some left over to plan for tomorrow, what might be different?